mrkkrp/markkarpov.art/essay/real-realism.md

 calls for:

 1. Observation of raw reality.
-2. No intentional modifications in the arrangement of raw reality.
+2. No intentional modifications to the arrangement of raw reality.
-3. No intentional modifications in the way reality is represented.
+3. No intentional modifications to the way reality is represented.

 \(3) is automatically satisfied by the nature of the photographic process.
 (2) is trivial to follow.
-The real problem is (1), since photography does not require observation for taking a picture.
+The real problem is (1), since photography does not require observation in order to take a picture.
 Or rather it does, but for finding and composing a picture rather than for the process of actually taking it.
 The easy way would be to declare that some observation always happens in the photographic process and that is enough for it being a real realist medium.
 Some photographic mediums such as large format film